10 FAQs About the R-ATP

 What if the student changes majors or drops out of college?
 Can they still get the R-ATP?

 A student who finishes a Bachelor degree and completes at least 30 credit hours (as opposed to 60) and all the flight training at the college can still qualify for the R-ATP at 1250 flight total hours.
-FAR §61.160(d)
+Ref: FAR §61.160(d)

-Or the student can finish flight training elsewhere, in which case they will need to meet the 1500 total flight hour requirement to attain the ATP (minimum age 23) or R-ATP (minimum age 21).
-FAR §61.153(a)(2)
+Or the student can finish flight training elsewhere under Part 61 or 141, in which case they will need to meet the 1500 total flight hour requirement to attain the ATP (minimum age 23) or R-ATP (minimum age 21).
+Ref: FAR §61.160(f) and FAR §61.153(a)(2)

 What’s the advantage of going to college for the R-ATP?

 Most U.S. major airlines no longer require college degrees to be considered for hiring, but pilots with a college degree (in any major) are still viewed more favorably.
-The quicker a pilot is qualified and hired at an airline, the more quickly they can begin accruing seniority, skill, experience — and money.
+The quicker a pilot is qualified and hired at an airline, the more quickly they can begin accruing seniority, skill, experience, and money.

 An R-ATP pilot as young as 21 can be hired by an airline.
 The mandatory retirement age for airline pilots is 65.
 Do the math – seniority and longevity at a legacy airline make a BIG difference in career earnings, as in millions of dollars.